Louiseskinner01/project1-lskinner/README.md

   - Prominent placement of social media links in the footer.

 **User Flow**
-1. User lands on the home page → learns about the club’s mission.
+1. User lands on the home page → learns about the companies mission.
 2. Navigates to events → views the events → checks upcoming event details → registers for chosen event.
 3. Navigates to the classes page → views free onlines → reads exercise programs and tips
 4. Navigates to the nutrition page → learns about macro and micro nutrients → views juiuces and ingredients list via the carousel